 It also encourages people from across the organisation to explore insights by themselves.
 As Matt Duignan from Microsoft says, “fostering a culture of engagement within and beyond the research community” is hard, but making insight universally available is an important first step.

 In future posts, we’re going to talk more about our work on Qualdesk Insights, as well as the nature of user insights themselves – what they look like, what they need to be able to do, and how they can be stored, searched and shared simply and effectively.

 But for now, if you’re creating or thinking about creating an insight repository for your team – or if you already have one – we’d love to hear from you.
 Thanks to all of you who’ve already participated in our research, and to members of the research repositories group within the Re+Ops Slack community for their advice and input.

-And if you’re interested in learning more about Qualdesk Insights, you can sign up for email updates to be the first to know when it launches.
+And if you’re interested in learning more about Qualdesk Insights, you can find out more about what it can do here.